emqx/cloud-docs/en_US/connect_to_deployments/java_sdk.md

-# Connect to deployments with JAVA SDK
+# Connect to Deployments with JAVA SDK

 In this tutorial, you will learn how to use **Eclipse Paho Java Client** to connect to EMQ X Cloud deployment.